Rei-SwitchBot/faq/en-us/Video Doorbell.md

 ### Can I Use the Solar Panel from SwitchBot Outdoor Spotlight Camera to Charge SwitchBot Smart Video Doorbell?

 Please avoid using the solar panel for outdoor spotlight camera on the Video Doorbell.
 While they share the Type C standard, the port lengths differ slightly.
 Although you can charge the battery with the outdoor spotlight camera solar panel, it is not waterproof.
-For optimal performance and weather protection, please wait for our dedicated video doorbell solar panel (coming in June).
+For optimal performance and weather protection, please wait for our dedicated video doorbell solar panel.

 ---